 opportunity costs of the DFS provider’s credit product to alternative offers in the market, such as credit

-Balanced returns is an approach that considers operating expenses and profits when determining fair pricing.
+Balanced returns is an approach that considers operating expenses and profits when determining pricing.
 Considering that pricing

 decisions are based on cost of funds + operating costs + provisions + management’s choice of profit, the

 objective is to balance the benefits for investors (return) with the benefits for customers (price).
 Balanced returns are particularly important for end-customers that are generally

 investee’s financial projections.

 Consider the following pricing rationale for pricing decisions: in the early stage of development and growth of

 the investee, the initial cost of investment and operations may require relatively higher prices/costs.
 As